This is an introduction and guide to the TracPlus Automated Monitoring Service (AMS).

 - This will send an AMS request to our servers.
 The LED will blink to indicate the request is being sent.

 - When the request is received, our servers send a reply acknowledging this.
-The LED will go solid once the acknowledge has been received.
+The LED will go solid once the acknowledgement has been received.

 - You are now actively being monitored by the AMS.